lambdaisland/kaocha/doc/plugins/notifier_plugin.md

 --watch`.

 It does this by invoking a shell command which can be configured, so it can be used to invoke an arbitrary command or script.
-By default it will try to detect which command to use, using either `notify-send` (Linux) or `terminal-notifier` (Mac OS X), either of which may need to be installed first.
+By default, it will try to detect which command to use, using either `notify-send` (Linux) or `terminal-notifier` (Mac OS X), either of which may need to be installed first.
+If those commands aren't available, it uses Java's included notifier.

 Several replacement patterns are available: